Nghệ-Tĩnh Soviets: Reasons for the revolt

 It is generally agreed that it is difficult and unfruitful to isolate single causes, and there is a consensus on the conditions that facilitated the revolt.
 Disagreement, however, lies in what was the critical factor which pushed an otherwise relatively quiescent, albeit discontented, populace to rise up in large scale protest.
 Some contend that the revolt was spontaneous and reflected the anger of poor peasants and workers at deteriorating economic and social conditions, which had by 1930 surpassed a critical threshold.
 Others are convinced that the mobilizing and organizational efforts of local Communist cadres was a major and decisive factor in the uprising.
 Such differing, historical viewpoints are not surprising, for contemporary observers were similarly divided.

 General conditions

 Poverty

-Nghệ An and Hà Tĩnh were the among poorest of the provinces inhabited by ethnic Vietnamese, with extreme variations of harvest and a shortage of land.
+Nghệ An and Hà Tĩnh were among the poorest of the provinces inhabited by ethnic Vietnamese, with extreme variations of harvest and a shortage of land.
 Wealthy landlords took over communal lands as farmers were unable to repay their debts and tenancy became a common feature in rural areas.
 Approximately half of the rural population was landless.